kevineger/kevineger.github.io/_drafts/building-a-portfolio-with-jekyll.md

 Before we make changes to the navigation, let's go ahead and make our blog an explicit **page** in our application.
 We will start by basing this page off of the `about.md` page located in our root directory.
 The important things to note are that the `about.md` page specifies `layout: page`, a `title` and a `permalink` in the front matter.

-Create a `blog.md` page with dummy content, it should look something like this:
+Create a `blog.md` page in the root directory with dummy content, it should look something like this:

 ```md
 ---